 The top spot on search engine results is coveted for any keywords, and as you are probably aware and implementing is optimizing your content for search engines is fundamental for top placements.

 One thing often forgotten is images.
-Today we shall take a look at how to make blog images SEO-friendly.
+Today we shall take a look at how to make images SEO-friendly on your WordPress blog.

 First, image sizes.

 Google uses a website’s page speeds as an important metric in determining placement of websites in its search engine rankings.
 It is only logical therefore that having optimized and light images is important if we want to rank high on search engine results.

 The process of doing that manually is tedious and boring, so we shall employ another great tool to optimize and compress our images.
 If your website is powered by WordPress, then you can easily achieve this by using the popular image compression plugin – Smush Image Compression and Optimization